 Figure A shows the Client requesting ‘\\server1.local’, which doesn’t exist on the network or as a DNS record.

 Figure B displays the attempted connection in the results of the ‘net use’ command.

 Figure C shows what an ‘attacker’ would be able to retrieve using LLMNR poisoning in this subnet.
 The authentication challenge/response hash is NTLMv2.

 Figure D provides an example of the password-cracking process, and the speed at which the password is cracked by utilising a common wordlist.

-Disabling both LLMNR and NBT-NS on workstations and servers can reduce the risk of an attacker on the internal network gaining access to the domain.
-Combined with other practices such as regular patch management, system hardening and strong password policies, the security posture of the internal network will be greatly improved.
+Disabling LLMNR and NBT-NS on workstations and servers can reduce the risk of an attacker on the internal network gaining access to the domain.
+Combined with other practices such as regular patch management, system hardening, and strong password policies, the security posture of the internal network will be significantly improved.